 The JDog Brand

 The JDog brand is about feeling great!
-When people see your camo wrapped truck and trailer and see you and your team, they’ll honk their horns, wave, or flash their lights – you’ll be greeted warmly because your community loves supporting military veterans and military family members!
-When you enter your customers’ homes they will have the peace of mind of knowing that their home and belongings will be respected and they can trust that the price you quoted is the price they’ll pay.
-And when you leave their homes or business broom clean and free from old clutter, they’ll be amazed at their new space and new sense of freedom; but most of all, they’ll feel great that you supported a veteran!
-They will thank you for your service to you country and for providing such a wonderful service – it is very gratifying and fulfilling – that’s the JDog Brand!
+People love seeing the camo wrapped truck and trailer, they’ll honk their horns, wave and flash their lights as you drive around town.
+Every community loves supporting military veterans and military family members.
+When you enter the customers’ home they will have the peace of mind knowing that their home and belongings will be respected.
+They trust that the price you quoted is the price they’ll pay and that you’ll leave their home or business clutter free.
+They’ll be amazed at their new space and new sense of freedom; but most of all, they’ll feel great that they supported a veteran.
+They will be thankful that you provided such a wonderful service, the military way!

 Veteran Related Market

 There is huge population of veterans to whom the JDog franchise model will appeal, not including their family members who are also eligible to purchase a franchise.